guildenstern70/SmartQuark/README.md

 ### Creating a native executable

-Native version *cannot work with embedded H2 database*.
 It is recommended to create an external Postgres database and specify its coordinates as environment variables, as shown in 'run-native-example.sh' script.